This fact sheet is for information only. We strongly recommend that you get legal advice about your situation.

-Debt negotiation firms do not have to be a member of the free external dispute resolution (EDR) scheme, the Australian Financial Complaints Authority (AFCA) which credit licensee and financial services need to be.
+- Be a member of the free external dispute resolution (EDR) scheme, the Australian Financial Complaints Authority (AFCA).
 AFCA provides an important consumer protection role, as it provides you a free way to resolve disputes fairly.
-Some debt negotiation firms may voluntarily be a member of AFCA, but they could withdraw their membership at any time as it is not mandatory.

 Debt negotiation firms operate in different ways and may charge different amounts for the services.
 For example, they may charge you a fee based on a percentage of the amount of your debts, or as a percentage of any amounts they save you.
 These fees can add up to thousands and even tens of thousands of dollars depending on the size of your debts.